Introduction to Data Analyst

 1. Mu Sigma

-Mu Sigma is one of the world’s largest data analytics company.
-Their company’s name is derived from statistical terms “(μ)” which stands for Mu and “(σ)” for sigma which represents mean and standard deviation of a probability distribution.
+Mu Sigma is one of the world’s largest data analytics companies.
+Their company’s name is derived from the statistical terms “(μ),” which stands for Mu and “(σ)” for sigma, which represents the mean and standard deviation of a probability distribution.

 It is a social business intelligence firm that provides Monitoring and analytics, Dashboard and reporting, Channel analytics and CRM and workflow services.
 They have many prestigious clients on their client list.

 CBIG provides Business Intelligence (BI), Data Warehouse (DW) and Big data analytics services to clients.
 They also deliver data-centric initiatives which includes Predictive analytics, Marketing analytics, operational analytics, Cloud analytics, Data science etc. CBIG is one of the best data analytics company that will help you to get on the right track and start delivering results regardless of the state of your data.

 GoodData markets big data analytics software and Business Intelligence (BI) for cloud computing.
 It was founded by Roman Stanek in 2007 with the name of “Good Data Corporation”.
 With GoodData, a company can empower their business by distributing the targeted analytics to all members of your business locations which includes customers and partners.